xDMartoxD/xDMartoxD/README.md

 - 👋 Hi, I’m @xDMartoxD
-- 👀 I’m interested in Autonomous Systems and Cyber Security.
+- 👀 I’m interested in Autonomous Systems and Cybersecurity.
-- 🌱 I’m currently learning Everything
+- 🌱 I’m currently working at @Amadeus
-- 💞️ I’m looking to collaborate on... dont know yet
 - 📫 How to reach me martinrestrepo2000@gmail.com / https://martinrestrepo.com

 <!---